This website uses cookies. Find out more in our Privacy Policy.

 Teaching and Scholarly Interests

-Tracey Laird is an author or editor of six books, the latest in a coffee table format titled Dolly Parton: 100 Remarkable Moments in an Extraordinary Life (Quarto Press, releasing October 10, 2023).
+Tracey Laird is an author or editor of six books, the latest in a coffee table format titled Dolly Parton: 100 Remarkable Moments in an Extraordinary Life (Quarto Press, 2023).
 Her perspective on the twenty-first century concluded the 4th and Fiftieth Anniversary edition of Bill Malone's seminal Country Music, U.S.A.
 (University of Texas Press, 2018).

 Other works include two projects on Austin City Limits (ACL), the latter co-authored with her spouse who is also a writer and music lover.
 Both books explore the significance of the long-running PBS television music program (now in its 48th season), with the second including beautiful photos by eminent ACL photographer Scott Newton in a coffee table layout.
 ACL’s story intertwines with that of its home city, now known as the "Live Music Capital of the World," as well as changing ways audiences engage with music and media.
-It includes 21st-century developments in the show’s history, namely the rise of the ACL Music Festival and Austin’s acoustic treasure: ACL Live at the Moody Theater where the show now records its televised concerts.
+It includes 21st-century developments in the show’s history, namely the rise of the ACL Music Festival and the ACL Live at the Moody Theater where the show now records its televised concerts.

 Laird has also written about the Louisiana Hayride, the famous radio barn dance that launched both Hank Williams and Elvis Presley into the national spotlight.
 Recently she has published shorter pieces on Rhiannon Giddens’s first two solo recordings, reflecting on questions of race and gender; and on “Country Music and Television.”